City Hall Visitor Exhibition

 The permanent visitor exhibition opened in 2017 and is located on the ground floor east wing of Belfast City Hall.
 It offers a self-guided journey from Belfast’s past to present, showing the vibrancy and diversity of the city across six themed zones.
 View the exhibition themes.

 The exhibition stretches through 16 separate rooms, all presented within the original architecture of City Hall as designed by Alfred Brumwell Thomas in the late 1890s.
-It is free to enter the exhibition.
+It is free to visit the exhibition.

 For opening times during public and bank holidays, go to our Holiday arrangements.